Dang-Hoang-Tung/Text-chunking-TTS/README.md

 - Tokenization: some languages don't use spaces (Chinese, Japanese, Thai), so breaking the text at a space won't work.
 (We would need to be careful not to break characters that go together)
 - Prosody: average sentence lengths and natural pause points vary across languages.

 To build a multi-lingual tool for text chunking, we would need a robust heuristics engine that runs on per-language custom configs (sentence-ending marks, subordinator lists, discourse rules, language-aware tokenizer).

-Crucially, we would need domain experts in natural languages to craft such heuristics configs.

 ## 5. Thinking Far Ahead

 There are improvements to be made on these simple heuristics:

 - Short chunks can be merged: if chunks are semantically relevant, they can be merged while staying under the 200 character limit.
 This would give the TTS model more context for natural speech.
+- Streaming: currently the script takes a whole text input and chunks them.
+A more TTS-friendly version would consume from a stream and generate chunks on the fly.
 - Semantics, semantics: the current version uses simple heuristic.
 ML models can more accurately capture these complex rules (especially neural nets) across languages.
-That may help produce better heuristics.
+These ML models may help produce better heuristics.
-  - Making ML-based approaches practical: ML-based methods may be sufficiently performant if we can shrink the neural net size required to capture their intricacies. (so they can run on device!).
-We start with heuristics and supervised learning to teach them, then find ways to shrink the models.
+- Making ML-based approaches practical for direct use: ML-based methods may be sufficiently performant if we can shrink the neural net size required to capture their intricacies. (so they can run on device!).
+We start with heuristics and supervised learning to teach them, then find ways to shrink the models while preserving knowledge.
-- Streaming: currently the script takes a whole text input and chunks them.
-A more TTS-friendly version would consume from a stream and generate chunks on the fly.